livewire/docs/source/docs/component-basics.blade.md

 You can think of `mount()` like you would the `boot()` method of a Laravel Model, or the `created()` method of a Vue component.

+@warning
+You may want to set an Eloquent model(s) as a public property.
+This is illegal in Livewire for securty reasons.
+@endwarning

 ## Component Actions

 Livewire allows components to perform logic and manipulate state with "actions".
 These are methods on the component class, and can be triggered from UI hooks like the following: